Industries/Construction

 The work happens.
 The billing department never sees it.

-With average GC net margins of 5-7% (CFMA), even 1-2% in unrecovered change order costs can eat up a third of project profit.
-Clearstory’s analysis of change order data shows that the average subcontractor takes 24 days to price a change order request.
-That’s 24 days of cost exposure that the GC cannot see.
+With average GC net margins of 5-7%, even 1-2% in unrecovered change order costs can eat up a third of project profit.
+Clearstory’s analysis of change order data shows the average subcontractor takes nearly 30 days to price a T&M tag into a change order request.
+That’s a month of cost exposure that the GC cannot see.
 And according to the same data, 55% of GC fee erosion from change order risk comes from time-and-materials work, which is the hardest to track and the easiest to overlook.

 These aren’t disputed invoices.
 They’re invoices that never existed.